exvertus/thomasflanigan/content/tech/blog/jenkins-how-to.md

 helm template example jenkins/jenkins -n helm-base > helm-base/jenkins.yaml
 ```

-Applying this configuration will get me the default Jenkins—
+Applying this configuration will get me the default Jenkins—a
-a completely configured and runnable Jenkins instance that I could run as-is—
+fully configured and runnable Jenkins instance that I could run as-is—but
-but in order to demonstrate some of the kustomization I'll add a simple overlay:
+in order to demonstrate some of the kustomization I'll add a simple overlay:

 ```
 # overlays/example/kustomization.yaml

 namePrefix: demo-
 namespace: temp
 resources: